Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 </ef-slider>
 ```

-### Customizing Marker Label Alignment
+### Customizing marker label alignment
 By default, labels corresponding to the minimum value align left, those for the maximum value align right, and others align center.
-To customize this behavior, simply set the label-align to the ef-slider-marker.
+To customize this behavior, simply set the `label-align` to the `ef-slider-marker`.

 ::
 ```javascript